How to Enable Two-Factor Authentication in DMARCLY?

 one thing that's very important here is that you write down the safe code and keep it secret.
 You must use it to log in if you lose your authenticator.
 The safe code is a 16-char alphanumeric string and is case-sensitive;

-- use your authenticator to scan the QR code; click the Next button to go to step 2;
+- use your authenticator to scan the QR code; click the Next button;

 - now enter an OTP generated by your authenticator; click the Next button to validate it;

-- if validation succeeds, you are at step 3 now; click the Finish button to save the setup;
+- if validation succeeds, click the Finish button to save the setup;

-now dismiss the modal, you can see that 2FA is enabled:
+- now dismiss the modal, and 2FA is enabled;

 - log out of the dashboard; then navigate to the login page, and enter the credentials;